 Like millions of people around the world, I am an Android fanboy.
 Recently I though about sharing some of my aspects which I don’t like about Android.
 Eventhough being Android has gotten better over the years but there are still many things I dont like about it.
-To put it bluntly, I hate Android.
-I tried to support it and I actually liked it for a while.
-Over the years, I got tired of nearly everything about it.
+To put it bluntly, I hate Android, at least some of its features.
 I have used Linux for a few years since Ubuntu Gutsy Gibbon and fell in love with the open source movement.
-Ive come to realize that all the hype about being open and portraying Apple and RIM as the evil closed platform was all a deception.
-Google Play(formerly Android Market) adds movie rentals, books, and music all in one convenient shop.
-The new market is not open source but a tightly controlled shop that Google aims to make big bucks with.
-No longer is it a simple library of applications but more like a Barnes and Nobles pushing its own products along with the usual selection.
-Its not just the changes to the market that I dont like.
+Ive come to realize that all the hype about being open and portraying Apple and RIM as the evil closed platform was all a deception. .
 Theres a list(I love lists).
 Lets go through them.

 1. Multiple UIs of Android

 I hate some of the UI.
 Customization is nice but it allows for more things to break.
 These include themes and design.
 At first, the UI was cool and beautiful.
 I felt like I had a computer in my hands, literally.
 Icons were nice to touch and scrolling was smooth(at first).
 After using it for a while, I started to experience the pains of using the touch screen.
 Mistypes, and mistaps were frequent.
 The Android experience varied depending on manufacturer.
 All the different flavors of Android pushed by their respective hardware developers all look different.
-SenseUI, TouchWiz, and MotoBlur are all different.
-SenseUI is probably the best(IMO) out of all these.
+OneUI, TouchWiz, and MotoBlur are all different.
+OneUI is probably the best(IMO) out of all these.
 TouchWiz makes me feel like Im using an iPhone and MotoBlur is a mess with all their social networking widgets.
 These skins load on top of Android making it slower than its vanilla stock core.

 Not only that, but I hate that I cant delete them.
 I hate knowing that they are on my phone and the only way for me to get rid of them is by rooting my phone.
 Why do I have to jump through hoops just to get rid of this crapware?
 Im not scared of rooting my phone.
 In fact, Ive done so and install a few custom ROMs but there is always a risk of bricking your phone and leaving it useless.
-Average users dont want to risk that.
-Not to mention doing so will void any warrantee you have.
+Average users dont want to risk the warranty by rooting their phone.
 Not only are there crapware on the phone, but there is/was malware on the Market.
-The greatest search engine in the world cant filter out spyware/malware?

 4. Consistently Inconsistent

 5. Locked Down